GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 Starting from this version, the plugin will be released in the [WordPress plugins directory](https://wordpress.org/plugins/) (submission process currently ongoing), so you'll be able to install the plugin directly from your WordPress dashboard.

-Version 1.0 brings plenty of improvements, including the **integration with the (Gutenberg) block editor**, and the **availability of (commercial) extensions** to extend the GraphQL schema and provide further functionality.
+Version 1.0 brings plenty of improvements, including the **integration with the (Gutenberg) block editor**, support for **private and password-protected endpoints**, and the **availability of (commercial) extensions** to extend the GraphQL schema and provide further functionality.

 Here's a description of all the changes.